OSRS Introduces Giants’ Foundry

 Giants’ Foundry Requirements

 The proposed requirements for the Giants’ Foundry minigame are 15 Smithing and the completion of a short quest: The Sleeping Giants Quest.
 Like GOTR, the quest will teach you the hows and whats of the minigame.
-Keep in mind that these are the proposed concepts and requirements and that by the time it finally reaches the live stage, many changes are still possible.
+Remember that these are the proposed concepts and requirements and that by the time it finally reaches the live stage, many changes are still possible.

 Giants’ Foundry Gameplay